Yes, pickleball is a professional sport. Here's how much top players make.

 - Tom Brady, Kim Clijsters are latest star athletes to buy into a pickleball team

-The highest-earning player won $125,000 in prize money during the first three events of 2023, Moskowitz told CBS MoneyWatch.
+The highest-earning player won $125,000 in prize money during the first three events of 2023, a tour spokesperson told CBS MoneyWatch.
 League players sign contracts that guarantee they'll make money for showing up, even if they don't perform well in every event.

-In the best-case scenario, a player could make $300,000 in a year from appearance fees, so-called contract minimums and tournament winnings, Moskowitz said.
+In the best-case scenario, a player could make $300,000 in a year from appearance fees, so-called contract minimums and tournament winnings, according to MLP.

 Average payouts shy of six figures